pustotnik/zenmake/docs/buildconf.rst

 Not all variables are required in the scheme above but buildconf cannot be empty.
 All variables have reserved names and they all are described here.
-Other names in buildconf are just ignored by ZenMake if present and it means they can be used for some custom purposes.
+Other names in buildconf are just ignored by ZenMake (excluding :ref:`substitution variables<buildconf-substitutions>`) if present and it means they can be used for some custom purposes.

 .. note::